Mat-Loz/ofxSpout/README.md

 ofxSpout
 ========

-OpenFrameworks addon for Spout
+OpenFrameworks addon for Spout, to simplify Spout integration on an OpenFrameworks project.

-(soon to come)
+You have to manually copy dll/Spout32.dll to your bin directory.

+See example for integration instructions.

+More info about Spout  : http://spout.zeal.co/